 - Finally, be sure to model self-regulation, but ask for help too.
 If we ‘lose it’ too, we model this behavior to our children.
 But since we are only human, it is important that we also take a break, ask for help, and repair when we make mistakes.

-Teaching your child appropriate ways of behavior is essential to his development, but be sure to connect before you correct.
+Teaching your child appropriate ways of behavior is essential to their development, but be sure to connect before you correct.
 Positive parenting experts agree that a strong connection between parent and child is the best way to teach and guide children towards the best versions of themselves.

 For more information, be sure to check out: